planetargon/argon-rubocop/README.md

 The `rubocop.rails.yml` config file inherits from `rubocop.yml` and adds Rails-specific configuration.

+Use this command to have the gem analyze your codebase:
+`bundle exec rubocop`

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.